test-kitchen/test-kitchen/ECOSYSTEM.md

 # Community and Ecosystem plugins

-Here is collection of possible extensions to the base test-kitchen application:
+Here is collection of plugins for extending Test Kitchen functionality:

-The following are in the test-kitchen organization
+The following are in the test-kitchen GitHub organization

 [kitchen-ec2][ec2] | [kitchen-digitalocean][do] | [kitchen-openstack][open] | [kitchen-rackspace][rs] | [kitchen-google][google] | [kitchen-vagrant][vagrant]
 ---- | ---- | ---- | ---- | ---- | ----